 Following the chronological progression of the exhibition, the route extends over two floors, allowing the visitor to move freely through its spaces and discover the development of television detective stories, from black and white to colour, from historical series to more modern ones.
 On the lower floor you discover the programmes starting from 1954 up to the 1980s, with a focus on genre variations – from gothic to fantasy to noir –, on female detectives, and on literary characters such as Simenon’s Maigret, Gadda’s Ingravallo, and Dürrenmatt’s Bärlach.
 Moving along, on the upper floor visitors encounter La piovra, continue on to Camilleri’s Montalbano, and conclude with the latest series currently being aired.

-For an easier and more enjoyable experience of the virtual tour, we recommend the use of a PC or tablet in full screen mode and the latest web browsers.
+For an easier and more enjoyable experience of the virtual tour, we recommend the use of a PC in full screen mode and the latest web browsers.

 Directional arrows will guide visitors along the route.
 To access enriched content, please click on the circle indicators